json-api/json-api/_profiles/drupal/resource-versioning/index.md

 # Version History

 A server **MAY** provide a "version history" endpoint.
-The primary data of a response document from a version history endpoing must be a collection of resource objects.
+The primary data of a response document from a version history endpoint must be a collection of resource objects.

 Unless an `id` contains version information, the `type` and `id` members of each